Mental Health Coordinator ❀ People-First ❀ Trauma-Informed ❀ Resilience ❀

 ♥️ Reviews screenplay with mental illness to ensure accuracy and appropriateness.

-♥️ Supports Director’s creative vision
+♥️ Supports Director’s creative vision.

 ♥️ Creates content notes for audition notices, as well as cast/crew/audience that will read/perform/view challenging content.